Working Papers

 Constituencies of Change: Electoral Redistricting and Public Goods Provision in India (JMP)

-A Ghetto of One’s Own: Communal Violence, Human Capital, and Occupational Mobility (with Aarushi Kalra)
+A Ghetto of One’s Own: Communal Violence, Human Capital, and Occupational Mobility (with Aarushi Kalra) [Draft available on request]

 Do minority communities respond to communal violence by investing in human capital to better integrate into mainstream economy or to build stronger, more independent and occupationally diverse enclaves?
 This paper studies the long-term effects of communal violence on educational attainment and occupational mobility among India’s Muslims minority.
-Exploiting spatial variation in exposure to the 1990 Ram Rath Yatra, a political campaign linked to a surge in anti-Muslim riots, we use a continuous difference-in-differences design to estimate the causal impact of violence on human capital formation.
-We document that in the long run, proximity to the yatra route, a strong predictor of communal violence, is positively associated with secondary educational attainment and occupational mobility among Muslims.
+Exploiting spatial variation in exposure to a political campaign linked to a surge in riots, we use a continuous difference-in-differences design to estimate the causal impact of violence on human capital formation.
+We document that in the long run, proximity to the campaign route, a strong predictor of communal violence, is positively associated with secondary educational attainment and occupational mobility among Muslims.
 We find that neighborhoods exposed to riots saw a significant increase in the number of private schools constructed in the post riot period, meaning that community-led rebuilding efforts played a key role in enhancing access to education.
 Moreover, we observe a shift away from traditional Muslim occupations toward more education-intensive occupations that require transferrable skills.
 We do not find evidence of a shift toward self-employment or employment for Muslim-owned firms.
 The findings suggest that these shifts in human capital investments are driven by an imperative to assimilate into a growing service-led economy rather than a push to form self-reliant isolated communities that may be necessary in the face of targeted violence.

 Conflict and Gender Subjugation: The Impact of Religious Violence on Women’s Age at Marriage (with Sisir Debnath and Sourabh B. Paul)